Expensify/App/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I followed the guidelines as stated in the [Review Guidelines](https://github.com/Expensify/App/blob/main/PR_REVIEW_GUIDELINES.md)
 - [ ] I tested other components that can be impacted by my changes (i.e. if the PR modified a shared library or component like `Avatar`, I verify the components using `Avatar` are working as expected)
 - [ ] I corroborated the UI performance was not affected (the performance is the same than `main` branch)
+- [ ] If I created a new component I verified a similar component doesn't exist in the codebase.

 #### PR Reviewer Checklist
 - [ ] I verified the Author pulled `main` before submitting the PR